 Offered: Spring.

-SWRK 516 - Social Work Practice and the Law (3)

-The structure of the legal system and the role of the social worker in the legal arena are introduced.
-Students cannot receive credit for both SWRK 421 and SWRK 516.

-Prerequisite: Acceptance into the M.S.W. program.

-Offered: Bi-annually.

 SWRK 520 - Human Behavior, Diversity, and Oppression I (3)

 Human behavior relevant to social work practice is examined.
 Focus is on stress, coping, adaptation, systems theory, personality theory, and stages of the life cycle from birth to death.